K - O

 Mr and Mrs T Rich and Spicy Bloody Mary Mix

-Read moreHere's a way to clone the famous and very popular Bloody Mary Mix from that couple with only a letter as a last name.
+Read moreCopy the famous and very popular Bloody Mary Mix from that couple with only a letter as a last name.
 It's a simple-to-make blend of tomato juice and spices with some prepared horseradish and canned jalapeño juice thrown in for a "spicier, zestier" drink.

-Make my Mr and Mrs T Rich and Spicy Bloody Mary Mix recipe and serve with vodka over ice, for a delicious cocktail.
-But if you're not in the mood to get zoinked, this clone recipe is also a great way to kick up your tomato juice, just for drinking straight.
+Make my Mr and Mrs T Rich and Spicy Bloody Mary Mix copycat recipe and serve with vodka over ice, for a delicious cocktail, or sip it straight.

-Click here to see if I cloned more of your favorite drinks.
+Click here to see if I copied more of your favorite drinks.

 Source: Top Secret Recipes: Sodas, Smoothies, Spirits & Shakes by Todd Wilbur.